Rich Chocolate Truffle Cake

 Spoon the mixture evenly into the prepared tins and smooth the surface.
 Bake on the same shelf in the centre of the oven for 23–25 minutes or until well risen and just beginning to shrink back from the sides of the tin.

 Remove the tins from the oven and leave to cool for 5 minutes before running a knife around the edge of the cakes and turning out on to a wire rack.
 Peel off the baking parchment and leave to cool completely.
-When the cakes are completely cold, horizontally cut through each one very carefully with a serrated knife to make four thin sponges.
-(You don’t have to do this but it makes the cake that bit more special.)

 To make the icing, place the chocolate in a heatproof bowl set over a pan of gently simmering water until almost fully melted.
 Remove the bowl from the water using an oven cloth and stir until smooth.
 Leave to cool for 5 minutes then gradually stir in the double cream until the mixture is soft and glossy.